-Trinidad and Tobago Carnival is technically only two day celebration that is held annually the Monday and Tuesday prior to Ash Wednesday which is the beginning of Lent.
+Trinidad and Tobago Carnival is technically only a two day celebration that is held annually the Monday and Tuesday prior to Ash Wednesday which is the beginning of Lent.
 The 2020 Trinidad and Tobago Carnival dates begins on Monday, 24th February and ends on Tuesday, 25th February, 2020.

 The week before carnival is called carnival week and that’s when the bulk of the fetes are held.
 Carnival Wednesday to Carnival Sunday is when the best and most popular fetes are on.
 Although there are many carnival celebrations happening for months prior with the first fetes occurring as early as the day after Christmas.

-▷ Where is Trinidad and Tobago Carnival?
+▷ Where is the Trinidad and Tobago Carnival?

 Trinidad and Tobago is a dual-island nation located in the Caribbean near Venezuela.
-Its capital city The Port of Spain, is ground zero for all the carnival festivities.
+Its capital city.
+The Port of Spain, is ground zero for all the carnival festivities.
 The Port of Spain has undergone many changes to promote tourism and launch the country into developed status.

 There are smaller carnival celebrations which occur in Chaguanas, Mayaro, Tobago, Arima and San Fernando but all the biggest and best carnival celebrations are in the Port of Spain, and nearby towns.